TFelbor/ai-library/README.md

 3. Commit changes following [Conventional Commits](https://www.conventionalcommits.org/)
 4. Push to branch and open a PR

+## Deployment 🚀

+### Deploying to Netlify

+This project is configured for easy deployment to Netlify.
+The repository includes:

+- `netlify.toml` configuration file
+- Build scripts optimized for Netlify deployment
+- Proper redirects for SPA routing

+To deploy to Netlify:

+1. Push your code to GitHub
+2. Connect your repository to Netlify
+3. Use the following build settings:
+   - Build command: `npm run netlify-build`
+   - Publish directory: `frontend/dist`

+### Environment Variables

+For production deployment, the following environment variables are recommended:

+- `NODE_VERSION`: Set to `18` or higher

 ## License 📄

 MIT License - see [LICENSE](https://github.com/TFelbor/ai-resource-library/blob/main/LICENSE) for details